QC-at-Davis/ProFold/README.md

 However, this scaling gets worse when also including the electronic bases of each atom in quantum based modeling.
 While CHARMM scales in O(N^2) (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2810661/), quantum based methods scale in O(N^4) (https://pubs.rsc.org/en/content/articlelanding/2022/sc/d1sc05691c?ref=banner).

 For these reasons, this project aims to combined the best in classical modeling - FPGA based CHARMM models, such as this one (https://www.bu.edu/caadlab/hprcta_09.pdf) - with quantum methods - VQE and/or QFT for electronic shell modeling, such as this one (https://pubs.rsc.org/en/content/articlelanding/2022/sc/d1sc05691c?ref=banner)  - in order to create a faster, more accurate pipeline for protein folding.
+We aim to submit these results to CASP15 (https://www.predictioncenter.org/casp15/).